Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Faster Start-Up Timelines and Operational Readiness
+Faster Start-Up Timelines and Real Operational Readiness

 Speed is the differentiator nobody talks about.
 A licensure packet that bounces twice in Tennessee can push your effective date out 90 to 120 days.
 That is a full quarter of census you will never recover.

 Many firms can write policies.
-Far fewer can build the systems that make those policies survive a surveyor, a payer SIU audit, or a federal investigation.
+Far fewer can build the systems that survive a surveyor, a payer SIU audit, or a federal investigation.
+Look at what the regulators are actually doing.

 Our IT managed services are built for that exact threat model.
-Cybersecurity, ticketing, EHR support, audit logging, and IT governance, all engineered for the sensitivity of behavioral health data and the specific evidence OCR asks for.
+Cybersecurity, ticketing, EHR support, audit logging, and IT governance, engineered for the sensitivity of behavioral health data and the specific evidence OCR asks for.
 On the HR side, our team manages recruitment pipelines, onboarding, credentialing files, and compliance audits because those are the files that drive survey findings and payer denials when they slip.
 We do not advise from a distance.
 We run the operational backbone.

 Price Structures Built for Behavioral Health Economics

-AHS prices to that reality.
+These are documentation, supervision, and oversight failures.
+They are operational, not clinical.
+Our team prices to that reality.
 HR outsourcing replaces internal HR hiring, onboarding coordination, credentialing, and audit prep under one predictable structure.
 IT consolidates system administration, cybersecurity, help desk, and EHR support into a single managed environment.
-Licensure and accreditation work is structured to avoid the resubmissions and rework that drive cost overruns.
+Our licensure and accreditation work is structured to avoid the resubmissions and rework that drive cost overruns.
 The result is not discounting.
 It is precision work priced for small and midsize operators who cannot afford a six-figure mistake.

 A Single Partner for Compliance, Operations, and Growth

+The biggest problem most CEOs describe to us is not finding a consultant.
+It is managing too many of them.
 When five vendors touch the same program, handoffs create gaps.
 Policies do not match state rules.
 HR files do not match accreditation standards.
 IT controls do not match what OCR expects to see in a risk analysis.
-CARF accreditation in particular requires demonstrated, integrated practice; the body governs more than 1,400 ratable standards in its 2025 Behavioral Health Standards Manual, and CARF holds the largest share of behavioral health accreditation in the country.
-You cannot pass that survey with policies written in isolation.

 Frequently asked questions